tdube2014/Discharge/Readme.md

 <br>
 <br>

-Take the data recorded and input into SVmobile Station levels Collimation Test.
+Take the data recorded and input into SVmobile Station Levels Collimation Test.
 Calculate collimation error.
 If the error is outside of allowable tolerances redo test.
 If instrument continues to fail, calibrate or contact service technician.
 <br>
 <br>
 <br>